UNGA president calls on Russia, Ukraine to settle disputes through dialogue | www.lokmattimes.com

 UNGA president calls on Russia, Ukraine to settle disputes through dialogue

-United Nations, Feb 25 Abdulla Shahid, president of the 76th session of the UN General Assembly (UNGA) has called for an immediate ceasefire in Ukraine and peaceful means to settle disputes.
+Abdulla Shahid, president of the 76th session of the United Nations General Assembly (UNGA), on Thursday called for an immediate ceasefire in Ukraine and peaceful means to settle disputes.

 "I renew my call to all member states to uphold their obligations under international law and international humanitarian law," said the UNGA president.